-- a. representation of the Medical Officer of Health or designate on each hospital infection control committee; - b. reporting of designated communicable diseases from hospitals, including emergency rooms and outpatient clinics, to the Medical Officer of Health as required under the provisions of the Health Protection and Promotion Act; - c. consultation with the hospital infection control committee on the development and revision of infection control policies and procedures and an outbreak contingency plan; - d. providing advice when requested or when needed for the appropriate management of communicable diseases and infection control; - e. providing epidemiological information as needed regarding communicable diseases existing within the community and other institutions; and - f. collaboration or assistance in annual in-service education for hospital staff about communicable diseases.
+- b. reporting of designated communicable diseases from hospitals, including emergency rooms and outpatient clinics, to the Medical Officer of Health as required under the provisions of the Health Protection and Promotion Act; - c. consultation with the hospital infection control committee on the development and revision of infection control policies and procedures and an outbreak contingency plan; - d. providing advice when requested or when needed for the appropriate management of communicable diseases and infection control; - e. providing epidemiological information as needed regarding communicable diseases existing within the community and other institutions; and - f. collaboration or assistance in annual in-service education for hospital staff about communicable diseases.

 In many cases during SARS the relationship between the public health unit and the acute care hospitals was exemplary.
 This was particularly so when a good relationship predated the SARS emergency.
 For example, more than one jurisdiction outside of Toronto reported that a member of their staff sat on the infection control committees of the hospitals and long-term care facilities in their jurisdiction and reported that those links were invaluable during SARS.
 In those jurisdictions the public health physicians and the hospital infection control physician(s) knew each other, knew how to reach each other, and had previously worked together.
 As one witness described it, at the time of SARS they already had "a lot of connectivity with our agencies, personally and professionally."
-They went on to described the benefit of this relationship as providing them with "all the building blocks" for their outbreak response.
+They went on to describe the benefit of this relationship as providing them with "all the building blocks" for their outbreak response.